tearust/t-rust/docs/Sep2022_tokenomics/README.md

 # What does the TEA Project tokenomics do?

 TEA Project provides a decentralized web3 apps hosting platform.
-Miners provide [special designed hardware](special%20designed%20hardware.md) called [hosting_nodes](hosting_nodes.md) to host application backend.
+Miners provide [special designed hardware](special%20designed%20hardware.md) called [hosting_nodes](hosting_nodes.md) to host application [backend](backend.md).
 End users can choose any agnostic hosting nodes to access web3 apps.
 A group of [state_maintainers](state_maintainers.md) together maintain a global state that shared by all apps.
 Our tokenomics are designed to provide a billing and taxing system to keep this ecosystem work smoothly.

-# Players and their roles
+# TEA Eco Players and their roles

 ## End users